Franco Ferrari (footballer, born 1992)

-Franco Ariel Ferrari (born 9 May 1992) is an Argentine professional footballer who plays as a left-back for Cypriot First Division club APOEL.
+Franco Ariel Ferrari (born 9 May 1992) is an Argentine professional footballer who last played left-back for the Greek Super League club Volos.

 Career

 Ferrari began his career with Tiro Federal.
 He was selected on two occasions in 2010–11, including his professional debut against Ferro Carril Oeste on 11 June 2011.
 Ferrari scored seven goals across his following four seasons, in Torneo Argentino A/Torneo Federal A following 2011 relegation, with Tiro Federal, three of which arrived in separate fixtures against Libertad.
 Ferrari spent the 2015 Primera B Nacional campaign with Santamarina, making fifteen appearances under Gustavo Coleoni as the club finished fourth; losing in the promotion play-offs to Patronato.
 A short stint with Torneo Federal B's Puerto San Martín occurred in early 2016.

 Ferrari spent the majority of 2016 with Mitre of Torneo Federal A. After one goal in forty-six encounters with Mitre, the defender was part of their promotion winning squad of 2016–17.
-In June 2019, ahead of 2019–20, Ferrari agreed a move to Greek football with Volos.
+In June 2019, ahead of 2019–20, Ferrari agreed a move to Greek club Volos.

+On 30 June 2023, Ferrari signed a two-year contract with Aris.